NestorHiebl/run-ran-run/README.md

-# FL4 (Working title - Red)
+# FL4 (run ran run)

-This project is a 2-dimensional auto-runner / platformer that builds levels based on real-time weather information.
+Run ran run is a 2-dimensional auto-runner / platformer that builds levels based on real-time weather information.
 It uses a single JPanel window to display a pixel-art scene consisting of a player avatar, terrain and various hazards.
+On game start, local weather information for Vienna is pulled from the Open weather map API and used as a seed do determine the audiovisual style of the game as well as the gameplay parameters.
+Broadly speaking, the game is played as follows: The player has control over a small avatar that automatically moves left to right at variable speeds.
+Uneven terrain has to be traversed without being pushed off the left side of the screen or falling into a pit.
+To this aim, the player can press the 'a' key to jump, or fall quickly to the ground if airborne.
+If the player is pushed back by the terrain, they will accelerate until a neutral position is regained.
+Additionally, hazards are occasionally spawned and need to be either evaded or parried.
+Coming into contact with them too many times in a row leads to a loss.
+The player also has the option of parrying hazards using the 's' key, causing the damage they would deal to be nullified and HP to gradually heal.
+The exact structure of the level as well as the positioning of hazards is generated from scratch on each playthrough and determined laregely by the weather.
+There is no win condition.
+One can only deter loss as long as possible.

+Upon starting the software, players are presented with a simple menu screen with three choices: Start the game, change game options or quit.
+In the options screen, game sound can be toggled on or off.
+The other two options are self-explanatory.
+Once the gameplay proper starts. there are only two controls. 'a' is used for jumping when standing on the ground and fast-falling when airborne. 's', if pressed moments before making contact with a hazard, will allow the player to parry the damage.
+Once the player loses, they are presented with a game over screen informing them of the distance they have ran as well as the longest distance of their current session.
+There, they have the choice of going straight back to the gameplay or back to the main menu.

+## Technical details

-The game "engine" is an endless loop that updates and displays the game state on a fixed schedule of 60 frames per second, meaning that a single frame lasts ~17 milliseconds.
-Interaction is managed through a keyboard input vector using Java event listeners.
+The game engine is an endless loop that updates and displays the game state on a fixed schedule of 60 frames per second, meaning that a single frame lasts ~17 milliseconds.
 Events and state changes are handled through a singleton class; the GameStateManger.
-Several relevant factors, some of which have not been implemented at time of writing, are listed below:

- - **Thread structure**: The game consists of two threads, one of which processes inputs and updates the game state while the other fetches API data and uses it to construct the levels.
-Since the graphical interface is comparatively simple, I do not know if it would be particularly efficient to split the game GUI and logic backend into separate threads.
- - **API/Networking**: No concrete choice.
-[Open weather map](https://openweathermap.org/api) could be a good choice, if the API calls are sufficiently thinned out as to not use up the 1000 free API calls per day.
- - **Sound**: Real-time sound filtering capabilities would be ideal, however I am not sure whether they are available on vanilla Java.
-I am in fact very unfamiliar with Java sound libraries.

-### Notes on ODE_FASTLANE.pdf:

- - Inheritance, overriding and overloading are already ubiquitous.
- - Field and method access modifiers are purposefully chosen as to reduce access rights to a minimum.
- - Exception handling is present for regular use-cases, as well as in the form of custom exceptions that handle special game events such as player death.
- - File IO is used to load (and, in the future, save) game metadata and graphics.

-###  Notes on the game mechanics

-Actions available to the player:

- - Movement will be automatic, right to left.
- - Colliding with terrain will push the player avatar to the right.
-Being pushed behind the game screen edge results in a loss.
-Avoiding collision for a certain time will cause the player avatar to slowly recover its neutral position.
- - Falling off the level results in a loss.
- - Colliding with hazards damages the player avatar.
-Sustaining too much damage results in a loss.
- - Jumps are fixed-height.
- - A fast-fall action that cancels an active jump is available.
- - Certain types of damage can be parried.
-Parrying a certain number of times heals the player avatar by one.
+It interfaces with all relevant classes by subdividing the game into states that all implement the following fundamental functionality:

+ - An `update` function that advances the game logic by one frame and is called once per frame.
+ - A `draw` function that draws the state of the game to the display buffer and is called once per frame.
+ - A `reset` function that brings the state into a neutral condition, thus readying it for re-entry.
+It is called every time a state is exited.
+ - A `startWorkers` function that restarts the activites related to a state.
+It is called once every time a state is entered.

+ The game assets are loaded from the `Resources` folder and is mostly formatted in the style of traditional sprite or tile sheets that contain individual animation frames for everything onscreen.
+There are two main kinds of gameplay objects one may encounter: Tiles and entities:

+ - Tiles are the building blocks used to construct the level being played on.
+They all have the same dimensions and can have one of the following two properties: Passable or solid.
+Passable tiles have no collision and can be moved through.
+Solid tiles cannot be moved through.
+ - Entities are more game objects with more complex internal logic and behavior, such as the player avatar and all hazards.
+They are placed on the level tilemap and interact with it by moving.
+They contain a large number of parameters such as size, collision data, health, speed, movement vector etc. Collision detection is handled through the four corners method.
+It has the benefit of being comparatively computationally cheap, and the constraint of not being able to handle collision boxes larger than the standard tile size.
+The update cycle for entities consists of two steps - in the first, the next position they would assume based on their current movement vector is determined, with no constraints.
+In the second step, that position is validated and modified based on factors such as their position inside the level and the presence of other entities.